-Many legislators have requested 2014 bills related to school funding.
+Many legislators sponsored 2014 bills related to school funding.

-Rep. Gary Richardson (D-Hopkinton) is sponsoring HB 1534, a 2014 bill which establishes a committee to study fiscal disparities between school districts, and recommend any legislative changes.
+Rep. Gary Richardson (D-Hopkinton) sponsored HB 1534, a 2014 bill which establishes a committee to study fiscal disparities between school districts, and recommend any legislative changes.
 Slightly different versions were considered and passed by the House and Senate.
 A joint conference report was adopted by the two bodies on June 5.
-Further action is needed by the governor to enact it.
+Gov. Hassan signed the bill in November 2014.

-Rep. James Grenier (R-Goshen) is sponsoring HB 1472, a 2014 bill that "requires use of the most recent equalized property valuation when property value is used to apportion expenses in cooperative and multi-town school districts."
+Rep. James Grenier (R-Goshen) sponsored HB 1472, a 2014 bill that "requires use of the most recent equalized property valuation when property value is used to apportion expenses in cooperative and multi-town school districts."
 It was ruled inexpedient to legislate in the House.

-Rep. Rick Ladd (R-Haverhill) is the primary sponsor of HB 1114, a bill requiring the state to increase aid for school construction and renovations to at least $50,000,000 per year, and moving the authority to grant that aid from the Department of Education to the Board of Education (an unpaid board of appointees).
+Rep. Rick Ladd (R-Haverhill) was the primary sponsor of HB 1114, a bill requiring the state to increase aid for school construction and renovations to at least $50,000,000 per year, and moving the authority to grant that aid from the Department of Education to the Board of Education (an unpaid board of appointees).
 It was ruled inexpedient to legislate in the House.